CCSI-Toolset/FOQUS/docs/source/chapt_uq/reference.rst

       \resume{enumerate}

 #.
-Click on Add/Edit Filters, in the Flowsheet Results window within the "Filtering Tab"
+Click on Add/Edit Filters, in the Flowsheet Results window within the
+   "Filtering Tab"

 #.
 1. Within the Filter Dialog Box, Click on "New Filter" to add a filter
    2. Enter a filter expression in python format.
 Variables can be dragged into the expression, from the "Columns", click Done.

 #.
-Select a "Current Filter" after which the the filtered ensemble can be saved by clicking on " Save as New Ensemble"
+Select a "Current Filter" after which the the filtered ensemble can be saved
+   by clicking on " Save as New Ensemble"

-   The single-output **Analysis of Ensemble** dialog, which is displayed when **Analyze** is clicked for the selected ensemble, has two modes, as shown in Figure `[fig:uq_analysisW] <#fig:uq_analysisW>`__ and Figure `[fig:uqt_rsaeua] <#fig:uqt_rsaeua>`__.
+   The single-output **Analysis of Ensemble** dialog, which is displayed when **Analyze** is clicked for the selected ensemble, has two modes, as shown in Figure :ref:`fig:uq_analysisW` and Figure :ref:`fig:uqt_rsaeua`.

    .. figure:: figs/overview/3_AnalysisSection2.png
       :alt: Analysis Dialog, Ensemble Data Analysis, Wizard Mode
+      :name: fig:uq_analysisW

       Analysis Dialog, Ensemble Data Analysis, Wizard Mode

-   [fig:uq_analysisW]

    .. raw:: latex